CraftingSoftware/learncraftingsoftware.com/content/conduct-code/_index.md

 +++
-title = "Code of Conduct Activity" description = "Code of Conduct Activity for Software Engineering" weight = 2
+title = "Code of Conduct"
+description = "Code of Conduct Activity for Software Engineering" weight = 2
 +++